charankumarreddy/CarND-PID-Control-Project/README.md

 where Kp(Jp),Ki(Ji) and Kd(Jd) all non-negative, denote the coefficients for the proportional, integral, and derivative terms respectively (sometimes denoted P, I, and D).

+Plese check PID video [here](https://youtu.be/sWJtCcznwfI)

+### How to tune the parameters

+The parameters are tuned manually with the order of: p, d, i.
+The d and i are first setted to be zeros, and 0.15 is used for the p value.
+I adjust the p value up and down till it could drive around the first corner and hard to imporve more.
+Then I keep the p value as it is, and increase the d value.
+Use the same approach for d value and i value.

+In order to automatically fine tune the parameters, an optimization algorithm twiddle can be used

 ## Dependencies